xapian/xapian/xapian-applications/omega/docs/overview.rst

 to.

-You can add support for additional MIME content types (or override existing ones) using the ``--filter`` option to specify a command to run.
+You can add support for additional MIME content types (or override existing ones) using the ``--filter`` and/or ``--read-filters`` options to specify a command to run.
 At present, this command needs to produce output in either HTML, SVG, or plain text format (as of 1.3.3, you can specify the character encoding that the output will be in; in earlier versions, plain text output had to be UTF-8).
 Support for SVG output from external commands was added in 1.4.8.

 As of 1.3.3, the command can include certain placeholders which are substituted by omindex: